taylorhakes/function-done/README.md

 Will run call the function on `nextTick`.
 This will cause all functions to be async.

+## Why?
+You are given a callback and want to know when it's finished.
+I found it useful for a testing framework.
+Specifically, I needed to know when the test had finished.

 ## asyncDone Fork
 This is a fork of asyncDone with sync functionality added.
 Thanks for the hard work at [gulpjs/async-done](https://github.com/gulpjs/async-done)